Malasana or Garland pose (some also refer to it as squat pose), with the feet together and the back rounded with

 We point out, that hip flexibility is a common issue for many people.
-Malasana (garland pose) is a deep squat and also a facilitator of good pelvic floor health that helps to opens your hips, groin, lower back, and digestive system. it has some long process, but it quickly important for your constipation prevention.
+Malasana (garland pose) is a deep squat and also a facilitator of good pelvic floor health that helps to open your hips, groin, and lower back, and stimulates proper digestion.
+It has a long process, but it is quickly important for your constipation prevention.